NomanShahRaza/dimensionality_reduction_on_hyperspectral_image/README.md

 *Step 6: Transformed the original datasets.*

-## Code Explaination
+## Code Explanation

-**The hyperspectral image is read using the scipy library.
+* The hyperspectral image is read using the scipy library.
-**The RGB bands of Hyperspectral Image are displayed using spectral python.
+* The RGB bands of Hyperspectral Image are displayed using spectral python.
-**The PCA is applied on HSI using sklearn.
+* The PCA is applied on HSI using sklearn.